 The other facet of the game is an optional one: Deck building.
 Deck building allows the corporation or runner to customize their play deck to their liking.
 Much like you would build your deck in Magic: The Gathering, you can customize your card deck in Netrunner.
 For those not interested in deck building, the standard decks that come with the base game work just fine.

 First off, the artwork in Netrunner is just gorgeous.
 The artists that Fantasy Flight hired did an amazing job.
 Netrunner practically oozes its theme.
 The cards are laid out in the standard CCG format, large image on top, relevant text on the bottom.
 You don’t have to be a fan of the cyberpunk genre to enjoy this game.
-However if you do, than Netrunner will be right up your alley.
+However if you do, then Netrunner will be right up your alley.
 There is also a number of cardboard tokens included that will be used throughout the game.

 One thing that I wish Fantasy Flight had included is a play mat.
 In most card games, you just drop cards in front of you.
 With Netrunner, every card has to be played in a specific spot in relation to other cards.
 Having a play mat that shows you what cards to play and where would be incredibly helpful in teaching new people how to play the game.